-In the interest of safety, replacement parts for an appliance must conform to the appliance manufacturer's specifications and should be fitted by them or their authorised agents.
+In the interests of safety, replacement parts for an appliance must conform to the appliance manufacturer's specifications and should be fitted by them or their authorised agents.

-(•• Note: Please remember to quote the chassis number when ordering any items from your Dealer/Park operator.
-This can be found on the weight plate inside the boiler cupboard.
+1Note: Please remember to quote the chassis number when ordering any items from your Dealer/Park operator.